Getting Started with: Git, GitHub, and GitHub pages

 e049541..ee2cb7d main -> main

-$ emacs README.md
+$ nano README.md

+You will enter a text editor window.
+Go ahead and make some changes to the file, and then save and exit.
 Whenever you want to apply those changes to the remote (the GitHub version of your code), first add these files in the Terminal (make sure you are in your repository).
 Since we already made a README.md file, you will need to start by staging the changes in your local repository.

 $ git add .